Before You Spend More On Marketing

 I'm concerned about the cost, especially given my current cash flow challenges.

-That’s fantastic!
-I’m very happy to hear that your business is currently doing well and hence you are busy!
+I’m happy to hear the business is doing well and you’re busy.
+That’s a good sign.

 Fair call.